jos2k4/ToDo_plusplus/README.md

 - search for task with it's id

 ## In Developement:
+- delete tasks using its id or name
 - set the status of a task to open or closed (with it's individual id)
 - choose a editor for each task (maybe with email notification)